 Within the Email Body

 In a similar fashion, if you want to send the entire article within the body of the email itself, you can do this via Google Docs as well.
-Enter the “Email Attachment” screen as above, but when you go to select a file type, instead click “Paste the item itself into the email.”
-Again, like above, this assumes you want to send the email from the account you’re currently logged into.
+Follow the same process as sending an email as an attachment.
+However, check the “Don’t attach.
+Include content in the email” checkbox below the Message field.
+Here, too, it’s assumed that you want to send the email from the account you’re currently logged in to.